Seb105/CamoRecolourer/readme.md

 ## Loading an image

 When a camo is loaded , it will be automatically analysed to find the dominant colours of the image.
-If this automatic analysis has too many or too few colours, you can tweak two detection parameters:
+If this automatic analysis has too many or too few colours, you can tweak the detection parameters:
-### Threshold:
-Number 0..1 which controls how often the colour must appear to be counted.
-0.05 = 5%, 0.1 = 10% etc.

 ### Max colours:
 The maximum number of colours the algorithm will detect.